profgaelle/profgaelle-website2020/content/post/news-FERNlaunch/index.md

 ---
-title: The French Education and Research Network (FERN) officially launch its new network of French (or francophile) researchers based in the United Kingdom.
+title: "The French Education and Research Network (FERN) officially launch its new network of French (or francophile) researchers based in the United Kingdom."
 date: "2021-03-14T00:00:00Z"
 summary: "FERN-UK aims to bring together French researchers based in the United Kingdom in order to support Franco-British research collaborations in universities or private sectors, to provide support for exchanges of graduate students and to create a dynamic of information and discussion within the community.
 This network is extended to British Francophile scientists who wish to participate."
 draft: false